The-zAsdf/flow-equations/README.md

 ### Notes on installation
 Due to `jax` utilizing CUDA drivers, there might be some complications during installation.
 If at first you don't succeed with `jax`, please consider installing the CUDA drivers locally on your machine.
 This is what I did, since the pip installation never worked.

-# TODO:
-- Include references to thesis (first complete the thesis).